Course page PDF

 Beam search

-• Keep the \(k\) best out of the entire neighbour pool.
+• Keep the new \(k\) best from the pool.

 level 0 level 1 level 2 a b c